Russ Harvey Consulting - Computer and Internet Services

 Firewall Issues

-Programs that are unable to access the Internet may be a result of a misconfigured firewall setting.
+Programs that are unable to access the Internet may be a result of misconfigured firewall settings.

 If you continue to have problems connecting to the Internet, check the firewall for issues.
 Be sure that software is not misconfigured.